Spring Creek Public Records Directory

 All links go directly to official Spring Creek, Tennessee government websites.

-Spring Creek, Madison County is served by several law enforcement agencies, including the Madison County Sheriff's Office and the Jackson Police Department.
-The Sheriff's Office handles law enforcement duties in the unincorporated areas of the county, while the Jackson Police Department is responsible for the city of Jackson.
-Other municipal police departments in the county include the Three Way Police Department.
-These agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage and response throughout the county.
+Law enforcement services in Spring Creek, Madison County are provided by several agencies, including the Madison County Sheriff's Office and the Jackson Police Department.
+Other municipal departments, such as the Three Way Police Department, also operate within the county.
+These agencies coordinate on major crimes and emergencies, making sure of coverage across all jurisdictions.

 Jail & Inmate Records